Dvoikin/pip-clients-users-preferences-dotnet/README.md

-# Quotes Microservice Client SDK for .NET
+# Users preferences Microservice Client SDK for .NET

 This is a .NET client SDK for [pip-services-users-preferences-dotnet] https://github.com/Dvoikin/pip-services-users-preferences-dotnet microservice.